 Bicycling Gettysburg, a guidebook to learn history on a bike:

 “Whether you’re a cycling enthusiast, history buff, or both, Sue Thibodeau’s Bicycling Gettysburg National Military Park: The Cyclist’s Civil War Travel Guide is a must-have for your next visit to Gettysburg.
 In fact, this 286-page book is so chock-full of useful maps, photographs, and reference information about the battlefield’s monuments, farm buildings, and areas of interest that it should be in the daypack of anybody touring the park and/or town of Gettysburg.” ~Civil War Times

-“Bicycling Gettysburg is comprehensible to readers and riders of all ages and expertise (in both the cycling and historical senses) through pacing and descriptions that are concise and readable for both aficionados and novices alike.” ~Civil War Monitor
+“Bicycling Gettysburg is comprehensible to readers and riders of all ages and expertise… concise and readable for both aficionados and novices alike.” ~Civil War Monitor

 “Quite fascinating, Bicycling Gettysburg is a great, easy to read book for history buffs and rookie history learners alike.
 It is a pictorial book that also has detailed information about the Battle of Gettysburg.
-I am excited to use the maps and images on my next visit to Gettysburg.” ~SPC Kevin Kozlowski, U.S. Army veteran, American Studies graduate student
+I am excited to use the maps and images on my next visit to Gettysburg.” ~SPC Kevin Kozlowski, U.S. Army veteran

-For more on our Civil War Travel Guides and biking battlefields…
+For more on our Civil War travel guides and tips on biking battlefields…

 You will receive updates about blog postings and the availability of resources for biking U.S. Civil War battlefields.
 Your email address will not be shared with anyone.
 You will not receive any unsolicited emails.
 You can unsubscribe at any time.